Best Paper for Colored Pencils

 Strathmore Series Sketch Pad

 This is a general-purpose paper that is of medium weight.
 It is a nice, all-around solution.
-It is rough enough to absorb some good color from your pencils but yet still smooth enough to allow for nice detail.
+It is rough enough to absorb some good color from your pencils but still smooth enough to allow for a nice detail.
 At 9” x 12” it is large enough for both simple doodles as well as more established pieces.
 It is also a very reasonable price.
+We have a ton of experience with this particular paper and think very highly of it.

 Canson Universal Sketch Paper Pad